Altinn/altinn-studio-docs/content/app/development/configuration/process/customize/_index.en.md

 ### Custom form layout

 {{%notice warning%}}
 This is a temporary approach for customizing the receipt page just as any other pages in the form.
-When support for layput-sets is available in Altinn Studio it will be possible to customize the receipt page in the same way as the confirmation page.
+When support for layout-sets is available in Altinn Studio it will be possible to customize the receipt page in the same way as the confirmation page.
 {{%/notice%}}

 A custom receipt can be made in the same way as any other form pages.
 The functionality will also be available in Altinn Studio shortly.